 A rapid HIV test known as Dot-Blot Immunobinding Assay is a reasonably priced option in its preliminary stages of employment and usage in many private testing services around the world.
 It might one day become an acceptable substitute for the widely used ELISA and Western Blot Testing and can be much more beneficial because it delivers testing results in just a few minutes.

 The Rapid Latex Agglutination Assay is a less complicated and affordable alternative and incorporates a basic blood test that is valuable in lots of developing countries who might be economically challenged and do not have the required testing facilities to start using sufficient HIV testing procedures.

 It is definitely important to get diagnosed early on with HIV.
 Should you think that you have put yourself in danger, you should go to your doctors and request an HIV test.
-In the event you don't want to visit your doctors, don't use that as a justification to delay.
+In the event, you don't want to visit your doctors, don't use that as a justification to delay.
 Make your way to the nearest STI Center for an HIV test.
 Treatment centers will typically provide rapid HIV testing.
-A benefit of going to an STI clinic is that you might be able to get post exposure prophylaxis treatment should you be in a high risk category.
+A benefit of going to an STI clinic is that you might be able to get post-exposure prophylaxis treatment should you be in a high-risk category.
 This is a treatment that lessens the likelihood of actually being infected if begun within 72 hours of exposure.
-An STI center may also be in a position to provide counselling depending on the results of the test.
+An STI center may also be in a position to provide counseling depending on the results of the test.